-To accompany the Science curriculum and the compulsory content of Relationships and Health Education (which includes teaching about puberty - see Health Education above), at St David's we deliver some additional content on Sex Education which forms two lessons of the 'Living and Growing Course' taught in Form 6.
+To accompany the Science curriculum and the compulsory content of Relationships and Health Education (which includes teaching about puberty - see Health Education above), at St David's we deliver some additional content on Sex Education which form part of two-lessons of the 'Living and Growing Course' taught in Form 6.

-We do this because we feel it is important for pupils to understand the basic facts about human reproduction before they leave primary school, as it ensures that they are better prepared for transition to secondary school (where Sex Education is compulsory).
+We do this because we feel it is important for pupils to have a basic understanding of the social and emotional aspects of human reproduction before they leave primary school, so ensuring they are better prepared for transition to secondary school (where Sex Education is compulsory).
 It also supports their personal and social development as they grow into young adults.